 Chemical Dependency: Residents spend two months on the Chemical Dependency service at Chicago Lakeshore Hospital, under the direction of Dr. Martin Paisner, where patients are admitted for detoxification from a variety of substances of abuse.
 Residents participate in groups and individual treatment for addictions, attend AA meetings, become familiar with detoxification protocols, and managment of patients with dual diagnoses.

 Community Psychiatry: Residents spend two months at Thresholds, one of the nation's largest non-profit providers of mental health services.
 Thresholds offers case management, education, job training and placement, housing, and operates Assertive Community Treatment (ACT) teams providing services to people with serious and persistent mental illness.
 Residents evaluate new patients and function as part of a team, providing outreach to people in the community in their homes and on the streets as well as in clinics.
+One day a week is spent at the community psychiatry clinic at Northshore University.

 Emergency Psychiatry: Residents spend two months on our Emergency Psychiatry service under the direction of Dr. Marie Tobin.
 Residents provide consultation to the emergency department for managment and recommendations on disposition for psychiatric emergencies.